onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-39003
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
     :introduced: frankfurt
+    :updated: guilin

-    The VNF or PNF provider **MUST** store passwords and other attributes that must remain secret in JSON, YAML or INI files that can be encrypted/decrypted using Ansible Vault capabilities.
+    The VNF or PNF Provider's Ansible playbooks **MUST** store passwords and other attributes that must remain secret in JSON, YAML or INI files that can be encrypted/decrypted using Ansible Vault capabilities.

 .. req::
     :id: R-46823
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
     :introduced: frankfurt

-    The VNF or PNF provider **MUST** store passwords and other attributes that must remain secret in JSON, YAML or INI with differentiated names when passwords and secrets vary from environment to environment.
-Example, name must include <Mechanized user ID>_...json or <Mechanized user ID>_...xml when labs and production use different passwords and/or secrets.
-The
+    The VNF or PNF Provider's Ansible playbooks **MUST** store passwords and other attributes that must remain secret in JSON, YAML or INI with differentiated names when passwords and secrets vary from environment to environment.
+Example, name must include <Mechanized user ID>_...json or
+    <Mechanized user ID>_...xml when labs and production use different passwords
-    <Mechanized user ID> is discovered from the environment
-    /etc/ansible/ansible.cfg where the playbook runs.
+    and/or secrets.
+The <Mechanized user ID> is discovered from the environment ``/etc/ansible/ansible.cfg`` where the playbook runs.

 .. req::
     :id: R-83092
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
     :introduced: frankfurt
+    :updated: guilin

-    The VNF or PNF provider **MUST** develop playbooks that load passwords and other attributes that must remain secret from JSON, YAML or INI files that can be encrypted/decrypted using Ansible Vault capabilities.
+    The VNF or PNF Provider's Ansible playbooks **MUST** load passwords and other attributes that must remain secret from JSON, YAML or INI files that can be encrypted/decrypted using Ansible Vault capabilities.

 .. req::
     :id: R-09209
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
     :introduced: frankfurt
+    :update: guilin

-    The VNF or PNF Provider **MUST** store any playbook configuration data that requires encryption (passwords, secrets, etc.) in a JSON (.json), YAML (.yaml|.yml) or INI (.ini) file, which will be placed in
+    The VNF or PNF Provider's Ansible playbooks **MUST** store any playbook configuration data that requires encryption (passwords, secrets, etc.) in a JSON (.json), YAML (.yaml|.yml) or INI (.ini) file, which will be placed in ``<VNF type>/<Version>/ansible/vars`` directory.
-    <VNF type>/<Version>/ansible/vars directory.

 .. req::
     :id: R-56988
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
     :introduced: frankfurt

-    The VNF or PNF Provider **MUST** load any playbook configuration data that requires encryption (passwords, secrets, etc.) in a JSON (.json), YAML (.yaml|.yml) or INI (.ini) file, from the
+    The VNF or PNF Provider's Ansible playbooks **MUST** load any configuration data that requires encryption (passwords, secrets, etc.) in a JSON (.json), YAML (.yaml|.yml) or INI (.ini) file, from the ``<VNF type>/<Version>/ansible/vars`` directory.
-    <VNF type>/<Version>/ansible/vars directory.

 .. req::
     :id: R-20988
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
     :introduced: frankfurt
+    :updated: guilin

-    The VNF or PNF provider **MUST** develop playbooks that do not log or display passwords and other attributes that must remain secret when running playbook in debug mode.
+    The VNF or PNF Provider's Ansible playbooks **MUST** not log or display passwords and other attributes that must remain secret when running playbook in debug mode.

-    NOTE: Use "no_log: True"
+    NOTE: Use ``no_log: True``

 .. req::
     :id: R-53245
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
-    :keyword: MUST
+    :keyword: MUST NOT
     :introduced: frankfurt
+    :updated: guilin

-    The VNF or PNF provider **MUST** provide playbooks that do not require passwords or secrets to be passed in clear text in the command line or Rest API request to run the playbook.
+    The VNF or PNF Provider's Ansible playbooks **MUST** require passwords or secrets to be passed in clear text in the command line or Rest API request to run the playbook.

 .. req::
     :id: R-78640
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: SHOULD
     :introduced: frankfurt
+    :updated: guilin

-    The VNF or PNF provider **SHOULD** provide a single YAML or JSON file with all the passwords and secrets to reduce the number of files to be decrypted/encrypted before on-boarding into the central repository.
+    The VNF or PNF Provider's Ansible playbooks **SHOULD** provide a single YAML or JSON file with all the passwords and secrets to reduce the number of files to be decrypted/encrypted before on-boarding into the central repository.

 .. req::
     :id: R-88786
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
     :introduced: frankfurt
+    :updated: guilin

-    The VNF or PNF provider **SHOULD** place the passwords and secrets to be edited at the top of the single YAML or JSON file with all the secrets, and the (default) ones that are to remain unchanged towards the bottom, with commentary separating them.
+    The VNF or PNF Provider's Ansible playbooks **SHOULD** place the passwords and secrets to be edited at the top of the single YAML or JSON file with all the secrets, and the (default) ones that are to remain unchanged ' towards the bottom, with commentary separating them.

 .. req::
     :id: R-88002